 During the issue identification phase of the 2017 Assessment, we conducted external research, benchmarked our industry peers, and conducted 16 internal interviews with 34 subject matter experts.
 In the engagement phase of the 2017 Assessment, we interviewed 8 external stakeholder organizations such as NGOs and trade associations, resulting in the development of a master list of over 50 material issues.
 These inputs led to the next phase where we mapped each issue along our company's value chain and to the Global Reporting Initiative, an independent international Corporate Responsibility standard that helps businesses, governments and other organizations understand and communicate their CR issues and impacts consistently.
 In the last stage of prioritization and validation, we obtained feedback via surveys from team members, customers, and members of our cross-functional Corporate Responsibility Leadership Team on the importance of these issues and then presented this data to the Senior Management Team for final review and confirmation.

 Once our top material issues were validated, we engaged in a gaps analysis which included assessing these issues against our values and strengths, as well as a deeper benchmarking of our peers.
-Based on our 2017 Assessment, our greatest areas of opportunity were in the material topics of Diversity & Inclusion, Energy Efficiency, Responsible Sourcing and Sustainable Packaging.
+Based on our 2017 Assessment, our greatest areas of opportunity were in the material topics of Diversity, Equity & Inclusion, Sustainable Packaging, Energy-Efficient Operations and Responsible Sourcing and Manufacturing.
 In 2018 we formed internal Work Groups and 3 year Action Plans for each of these four areas to build on our capacity for greater leadership and focused attention and are proud of the progress we’ve made in these areas, which you can learn more about throughout this site.

 Several of our Work Groups have established formalized commitments in the form of long-range goals/targets.
 We intend to track and report on our progress toward achieving these goals and targets on an annual basis, as well as add new commitments to the Dashboard as they develop.